 If the Company's brand image and other rights are infringed on or the reputation is maliciously degraded, the Company shall elect to protect such interests via legal channels.
-These efforts may cost the Company a certain amount financially, materially, and in manpower as well as adversely affect the normal operation of the Company.
-The Company has established a professional anti-counterfeit products team to investigate the criminal responsibility of counterfeiters.
-This in turn helps to reduce the risk of product counterfeiting and damage to the brand image.
+These efforts may cost

 3. Industry/Operational Risk - Beauty Care Instructors and Beauticians in Terminal Beauty Salons Have a High Turnover Rate